Rue Sainte-Catherine (Lyon): Architecture and description

 The street is short and wide to the west with a white building at No. 2, built around 1850.
 In the northern side, there are two big five-floor houses.
 After the No. 7, a Madonna and Child the street is more narrow and curved.
 The three to five-floor houses are old whose simple facades display some sculpted doors and archways.

 The street is famous for its many bars, since its central position made it able to drain a large population which come from the Croix-Rousse as well as from the Presqu'île, from Saint-Jean and Saint-Paul quarters (by the bridge La Feuillée) and from the 6th arrondissement by the bridge Morand.
-The metro station "Hôtel de Ville" is served by A and C lines, and there are many buses until quite late, allowing the rue Sainte-Catherine to be much more active on night, and often even completely congested with people in the middle of the night.
-The street remains famous for its many bars and pubs (l'Abreuvoir, le Shamrock, le Perroquet Bourré, l'Albion, le Douala...), surrounded with kebabs and groceries shops.
+The metro station "Hôtel de Ville" is served by A and C lines, and there are many buses until quite late, allowing the Rue Sainte-Catherine to be much more active on night, and often even completely congested with people in the middle of the night.
+The street remains famous for its many bars and pubs surrounded with kebabs and groceries shops.
 It is also known for its popular and festive atmosphere.
 There are also a mixed sauna and an hotel.